Simon97i/zellwk.com/src/posts/2020-07-01-arrow-function-best-practices.md

 Arrow functions change MANY things, so there are two best practices you need to know.

 1. Don't create methods with arrow functions
-2. Create functions INISDE methods with arrow functions
+2. Create functions INSIDE methods with arrow functions

 <!-- more -->